 (Expenditure in Local Currency x Budgeted Exchange Rate) – (Expenditure in Local Currency x Local Exchange Rate) = Gain or Loss on Transaction

 Why did I wait so long?
 I was doing this on my own time or when there was nothing else to do.
 I enjoyed the challenge.
 I was also doing the type of complex programming that was not part of my job description.
-I was afraid that if I told anyone before I was far enough advance I might not get a chance to finish what I had started.
+I was afraid that, if I told anyone before I was far enough advanced, I might not get to finish what I had started.